Configure Gmail as your email provider in GpsGate

 (If you already have the 2-Step Verification feature enabled, you need to add a new App password in your account settings > Sign-in & security > App passwords.)

 b.
-If you don’t want to use the option a then you need to turn on the Less secure apps feature.
+If you don’t want to use option a above, you need to turn on the Less secure apps feature.
 You can do it here.

-(If you do not enable this feature, when trying to send a test from GpsGate Server your email submission will be blocked and hence you’ll get an error).
+(If you do not enable this feature, your email submission will be blocked when trying to send a test from GpsGate Server, and hence you’ll get an error).

 Configure your SMTP server

-To configure your Gmail SMTP server in Site Admin, you have to go to Settings -> Email and select the following options:
+To configure your Gmail SMTP server in Site Admin, go to Settings -> Email and select the following options:

 The basic configuration for a Gmail should be as follows: